-Note 2: Clearance refers to collection of trapping paraphernalia such as pole bases, poles, loudspeakers, wires etc.
+Note 2: Clearance refers to collection of trapping paraphernalia such as pole bases, poles, loudspeakers, wires.
 Note 3: 'Nothing' refers to reports where the competent authority checked the trapping location but reported it inactive (no nets or limesticks were found) upon its visit, hence no prosecution or confiscation took place, or no feedback was provided.

-With regards to the Game and Fauna Service (Larnaca & Famagusta district), 1 trapping location was reported, but no feedback was provided to BirdLife Cyprus to this date and it is therefore assumed that no prosecutions or confiscations took place from its reports.
-In terms of the overall enforcement from the Game and Fauna Service for spring 2017 trapping season, BirdLife Cyprus has not been informed or seen any media coverage of any enforcement action from the Game Service.
+With regards to the Game and Fauna Service (Larnaca & Famagusta district), 1 trapping location was reported, but no feedback was provided to BirdLife Cyprus to this date and it is therefore assumed that no prosecutions or confiscations took place from this report.
+According to a report by CABS/SPA on their activities during the spring 2018 trapping season, the Game and Fauna service prosecuted 3 individuals and confiscated 1 mistnet, 232 limesticks, and 1 calling device as a result of information given to them by CABS/SPA.
+(CABS & SPA Foundation, August 2018)9.

-With regards to the Dhekelia SBA Police Anti-poaching unit, 4 trapping locations were reported which were cleared of the trapping paraphernalia present.
-In terms of the overall enforcement from the SBA Police Anti-poaching unit for spring 2017 trapping season (April and May), there were no prosecutions and 18 mist nets and 28 limesticks were confiscated10.
+With regards to the Dhekelia SBA Police Anti-poaching unit, 3 trapping locations were reported which were cleared of irrigation hoses and/or trapping paraphernalia like pole bases and poles.
+In terms of the overall enforcement from the SBA Police Anti-poaching unit for spring 2018 trapping season (April and May), there were no prosecutions and 9 mist nets, and 4 electronic callers were confiscated10.

 As for the Cyprus Police Anti-poaching unit, no trapping locations were reported to this enforcement agency.
-In terms of the overall enforcement from the Cyprus Police Anti-poaching unit for spring 2017 trapping season there were 4 prosecutions and 275 limesticks were confiscated as a result of its joint cooperation and monitoring with CABS field team (CABS & SPA Foundation, August 2017)11.
+In terms of the overall enforcement from the Cyprus Police Anti-poaching unit for spring 2018 trapping season there was 1 prosecution made and 46 limesticks were confiscated.11.

-Overall from the enforcement action statistics available to BirdLife Cyprus, it is clear that enforcement on the ground was reduced, which matches the low spring trapping activity levels detected.
+Overall from the enforcement action statistics available to BirdLife Cyprus, it is clear that enforcement on the ground was limited, which matches the low spring trapping activity levels detected.